Educational Resources

 About René Descartes (1596-1650):

-René Descartes was a French philosopher, mathematician, and scientist, often called the "Father of Modern Philosophy."
-His work laid the groundwork for rationalist philosophy and helped establish the scientific method.
-His famous statement "Cogito, ergo sum" ("I think, therefore I am") represents one of philosophy's most influential contributions to epistemology.
+René Descartes was a French philosopher, mathematician, and scientist, often called the "father of modern philosophy."
+His work laid the foundations for 17th-century continental rationalism and profoundly influenced the development of modern science and mathematics.
+He is famous for the philosophical statement "Cogito, ergo sum" ("I think, therefore I am").

 About this work:

-"Discourse on the Method of Rightly Conducting One's Reason and of Seeking Truth in the Sciences" (published in 1637) is Descartes' introduction to his philosophical and scientific method.
-Unlike many philosophical works of its time, Descartes wrote it in French rather than Latin, making it accessible to a broader audience.
-The work combines autobiography, philosophical method, and scientific demonstration.
+"Discourse on the Method of Rightly Conducting One's Reason and of Seeking Truth in the Sciences" (published 1637) represents Descartes' introduction to his philosophical and scientific method.
+Written in French rather than Latin (the scholarly language of the time), it was intended to be accessible to educated readers beyond academic circles.
+The work combines autobiography, philosophy, and methodological principles, describing Descartes' intellectual journey and the method he developed for pursuing truth.

 Why read Descartes today: